Impact of Chronic Conditions on Mobility

 • Increased reliance on assistive devices such as canes or wheelchairs.

-• Management: Physical and occupational therapy to regain strength and mobility, as well as secondary prevention to reduce future stroke risk.
+Stroke recovery is managed with physical and occupational therapy to regain strength and mobility, as well as secondary prevention to reduce future stroke risk.

 Neurological Disorders